pakshuang/ai-chat-survey/docs/api.md

 ## Surveys

-These endpoints are used to create, read, and delete surveys, which are the first phase of the survey process.
+These endpoints are used to Create, Read, and Delete surveys.

 ### 1. Create Survey